bruceravel/BLA-XANES/doc/exp/xes.rst

    The XES spectrum of Nb\ :sub:`2`\ O\ :sub:`5` extracted from the image.

 To convert the image above into this spectrum, we need to translate the pixels in the image into energy.
-As in the HERFD measurement, this is done by measuring a sequence of images with the monochromator set to energies spanning the energy range of the emission line.
+Similar to the HERFD measurement, this is done by measuring a sequence of images with the monochromator set to energies spanning the energy range of the emission line.
 In the case of the Nb K\ |beta|\ :sub:`2,4` emission line, elastic images are measured from 18928 eV to 18994.5 eV,

 From each elastic image, a mask is made.
 Each mask, then, defines the pixels which are illuminated by photons of that energy being dispersed through the spectrometer crystal.

 At each energy in the range from 18928 eV to 18994.5 eV, the mask is multiplied by the non-resonant XES image above.
-The illuminate pixels are summed and that sum is the emission intensity at that energy.
+The illuminated pixels are summed and that sum is the emission intensity at that energy.
 In this way, the XES spectrum is constructed.

 Here are the masks at each energy through the emission peak.